ProLoser/webshow/characters/Tyler.md

 *Age*: 27
 *Relationship*: Dating
 *Position*: Freelance Developer
+*Personality*: Easy Going

 About
 ------
-Hello ladies, my name is Tyler.
-You are welcome.

-I have my own consulting business where I build websites for people and companies.
-Not a big deal, but I do work with some pretty awesome clients, a few you have probably heard of, their managers.
-My awesome company allows me to make my own hours, so I am always available to listen.
+Hipster
+Always broke, complains about not wanting to sell out to corporate America.
+Always getting job offers from StartUp engineer.
+Best friend is StartUp Engineer

+Freelance consultant (previously partnered with Carter) who builds websites for individuals and companies.

 Traits
 ------
 + Easy Going & Laid Back
 + Hates to admit that he barely makes enough money to cover life expenses & refuses to change lifestyle to match actual income
-+ Even though a simple consultant, talks about it as though its a large scale company (which ironically he would never work for)
++ Even though a simple consultant, talks about it as though its a large scale company (which ironically he would never work for).
+Uses royal 'we' and 'the company' as third-person reference to himself in professional manner.

 Likes
 ------
-+ Trying new restaurants and types of foods
++ Foodie
-+ Video Games (Console Gamer - PlayStation)
++ Gamer
-+ Going to certain meetups
-+ Challenges
++ Dating

 DisLikes
 ---------